gowtam04/Agent_RED/docs/implementation/tasks.md

 (none yet)

 **Next Up:**
-1. Start Phase 1: Clone pokered, create type_chart.json
+1. Start Phase 2: Create types.py and state.py
-2. Start Phase 2: Create types.py and state.py
+2. Start Phase 4: A* pathfinding (can run in parallel with Phase 2)

 ---